 - An extension method found in a class in the current namespace is closer than an extension method found in a class in a namespace mentioned by a using directive.

-The overload resolution algorithm can be thought of as making a list of every method of a given name, ordering them by closeness using the above metrics, discarding all methods that are farther away than the closest method, and then doing additional tiebreakers on the methods that remain.1
+The overload resolution algorithm can be thought of as making a list of every method of a given name, ordering them by closeness using the above metrics, discarding all methods that are farther away than the closest method, and then doing additional tiebreakers on the methods that remain.
+Of course that is not actually what the compiler does; if for example any instance method can be found then searching for extension methods is elided.

 Once you realize that this characterization of “closeness” is the first and deepest cut that the overload resolution algorithm makes, answers to other questions become clear: